miguelrincon/miguelrincon.github.io/_posts/2019-03-26-flutter-wed-developers.md

 It feels like having inline CSS (`widget properties`) in the markup (`widgets`) of the application, which is something that still goes against my instincts.
 I still find it tedious scroll through the documentation of a widget in order to find the right way to get a particular look and feel.

 Styles don't "cascade".
-I consider this a problem for big applications, as the risk of creating a spagetti application is increases.
+I consider this a problem for big applications, as the risk of creating a spaghetti application is increases.
 However, a good knowledge of OOP will be needed, as styles can be *inherited* and *composed* by the widget system using Dart's `superclasses` and `mixins`.

 Having said this, Wm Leler [explains convincingly]( https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514) why the layout was *turned on its head* and what this means for applications (TL;DR performance).